Rupa830904/Student-management-culture-school/README.md

 Choose an app name and region region, click "Create app".
 Go to "Settings" and navigate to Config Vars.
 Add the following config variables:
 PORT : 8000
-MONGO_URI : (Mongo URI connection string from MongoDB setup) Navigate to Buildpacks and add buildpacks for Python and NodeJS (in that order).
-Navigate to "Deploy".
-Set the deployment method to Github and enter repository name and connect.
 Scroll down to Manual Deploy, select "main" branch and click "Deploy Branch".
 The app will now be deployed to heroku
 TODO - Live Link